base/commerce-payments/docs/operations/Void.md

 # Void

-The `void` function allows operators to permanently cancel a payment authorization and return escrowed funds to the buyer.
+The `void` function allows operators to permanently cancel a payment authorization and return escrowed funds to the payer.
 This provides a mechanism for operators to reverse authorizations when fulfillment cannot be completed.

 ## Purpose

 Void enables payment cancellation by:
 - **Canceling authorizations**: Permanently voids pending payment authorizations
-- **Returning escrowed funds**: Transfers all capturable funds back to the buyer
+- **Returning escrowed funds**: Transfers all capturable funds back to the payer
 - **Enabling immediate refund**: Void can be called by the payment's operator at any time, even if a payment's authorization has not expired
 - **Updating payment state accounting**: Clears the capturable amount for a payment